KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 front end, this is reflected as modifying the contents inside the AbstractCards.
 But, what if we to add a new key entry in the QMap and have that reflected on the QML side?
-Let's do this by creating a new method that is callable on the QML side, which performs the necessary operations to do this.
+Let's do this by creating a new method that is callable on the QML side to perform this task.

 To make the method visible in QML, we must use the Q_OBJECT macro in the class, and begin the method declaration with the Q_INVOKABLE macro.
 This method will